EntireTwix/CCash/docs/features/user_side.md

 #### APIs
 for devs who wanna make more connected services, existing APIs exist in multiple lanaguages enabling faster development/maintenance.
 #### External
 its game indepedent meaning you dont have to be in-game to use it.
-With support for Docker and Ansible Playbook.
+With support for Docker.
 ## Security
 #### HTTPS
 OpenSSL is used to secure the HTTP server.